-While travel within the United States is more frequent, we have extensive experience with international travel, and it is very much possible to go anywhere by private jet in the world.
-By hiring Stratos you gain our 16 years of experience in coordinating travel all around the world.
+While travel within the United States is more frequent, we have extensive experience with international travel.
+It is very much possible to go anywhere by private jet in the world.
+By hiring Stratos Jet Charters, Inc., you gain our 16 years of experience in coordinating travel all around the world.

-When you book your charter flight with Stratos Jet Charters, we will make the arrangements for you to travel to these countries, making sure that the aircraft that we charter for you has all the legal documentation in place to make such a trip.
-And it’s not just the aircraft that needs documentation: we get all of the documents in place for every passenger, ensure that every crew member, and every other operational part of this trip is perfectly planned.
+When you book your charter flight with us, we will make the arrangements for you to travel to these countries, making sure that the aircraft that we charter for you has all the legal documentation in place to make such a trip.
+And it’s not just the aircraft that needs documentation.
+We get all of the documents in place for every passenger, and ensure that every crew member and every other operational part of this trip is perfectly planned.

 Aside from the laws that govern air travel, the only thing that restricts your international flights is the range of the aircraft.
 We have written about the ranges of private aviation aircraft at length (read here) so you can get an idea of what type of aircraft you will need to go where you intend to go.